Will this posting, with its weighty and abstract title, break the blog’s rule by being long-winded? No.

 How Long Is Therapy?

 At the point that a couple begins couples therapy, I am often asked about the duration of treatment.
-It is certainly a reasonable question; treatment itself is perceived by many to be arduous, and unpredictable as to outcome, while costing money that does not grow on trees.
+It’s a reasonable question; treatment itself is perceived by many to be arduous, unpredictable as to outcome, while costing money that does not grow on trees.
 Every day, patients ask doctors, “When will I get better?”

-Whatever the length of time that a series of couples therapy appointments might span, marital discord has similarity to an ‘achy back’; those of us that know back pain also know that quick or miracle cures are elusive at best, dangerous at worst.
+Whatever the length of time that a series of relationship therapy appointments might span, discord has similarity to an ‘achy back’.
+Those of us that know back pain also know that quick or miracle cures are elusive at best, dangerous at worst.
 We know that relief comes partly in the form of a patient, if not always hopeful attitude, hard work and the ability to relax and rest.

 Patience is the everyday, visible practice of the adult attitude toward time.
 Insistence on a satisfactory result within a predicted period of time or effort is closer to how children view the world, often with an absence of frustration tolerance and mental skills that help delay or modify gratification.
 Therapy and marriage develop maturity – and a mature view of time.

 But I want to draw an important last distinction: That mature view does not pre-determine that a committed relationship, or therapy, will continue on constantly harmful terms.
 Continuing a relationship for its own sake does not necessarily outweigh whether stress will negatively affect the health of the partners.
 There are other factors that people must and will consider, including age and overall health.
 A fundamentally patient stance, grounded in the maturing process and an adult awareness of time, stands on its own, visible, and separate from any particular outcome.